 - 12.5.1 All activities are normally conducted under a NOTAM noting the location, altitudes, and time or duration of jump operations.
 The Chart Supplement lists airports where permanent Drop Zones (DZ) are located. - 12.5.2 Jumpers normally exit the aircraft either above, or well upwind of, the airport and at altitudes well above traffic pattern altitude.
-Parachutes are normally deployed between 2,000 feet and 5,000 feet AGL and can be expected to be below 3,000 feet AGL within 2 miles of the airport. - 12.5.3 Pilots of jump aircraft are required by part 105 to establish two-way radio communications with the ATC facility that has jurisdiction over the affected airspace prior to jump operations for the purpose of receiving information in the aircraft about known air traffic in the vicinity.
+Parachutes are normally deployed between 2,000 feet and 5,000 feet AGL and can be expected to be below 3,000 feet AGL within 1 mile of the airport within the probable chute operating zone, or within 2 miles in extreme zone, see Appendix C. - 12.5.3 Pilots of jump aircraft are required by part 105 to establish two-way radio communications with the ATC facility that has jurisdiction over the affected airspace prior to jump operations for the purpose of receiving information in the aircraft about known air traffic in the vicinity.
 In addition, when jump aircraft are operating at or in the vicinity of an airport, pilots are also encouraged to provide advisory information on the CTAF.
-For example, "Chambersburg traffic, jumpers away over Chambersburg."

-- 12.5.4 When a DZ has been established at an airport, parachutists are expected to land within the DZ.
+For example, "Chambersburg traffic, jumpers away over Chambersburg." - 12.5.4 When a DZ has been established at an airport, parachutists are expected to land within the DZ.
 At airports that have not established DZs, parachutists should avoid landing on runways, taxiways, aprons, and their associated safety areas.
-Pilots and parachutists should both be aware of the limited flight performance of parachutes and take steps to avoid any potential conflicts between aircraft and parachute operations. - 12.5.5 Appendix \underline{C} depicts operations conducted by parachutists. - 13 AC FEEDBACK FORM.
+Pilots and parachutists should both be aware of the limited flight performance of parachutes and take steps to avoid any potential conflicts between aircraft and parachute operations. - 12.5.5 Appendix C depicts operations conducted by parachutists. - 13 AC FEEDBACK FORM.
 For your convenience, the AC Feedback Form is the last page of this AC.
 Note any deficiencies found, clarifications needed, or suggested improvements regarding the contents of this AC on the Feedback Form.